lmscloud-io/moodle-tool_vault/README.md

   sessions, optionally reset site identifier, optionally uninstall missing plugins etc.
 - Vault does not back up or restore Moodle code or add-on plugins code.
 - Vault does not back up or restore its own tables.
-- Other plugins can also be excluded during backup/restore (with some limitations).
+- Other plugins can be excluded during backup/restore (with some limitations).
+- All data transferred to or from tool_vault is encrypted during transit using SSL/TLS.
-- You may choose to set passphrase during backup which will be used to encrypt uploaded files.
-Vault API never has access to your passphrase, it is only used to sign the requests to AWS S3.
+- In some plans you may choose to set a passphrase during backup which will be used to encrypt data stored at rest in the cloud.
+  Vault API never has access to your passphrase, it is only used to sign the requests to Amazon S3.

 ### Requirements:
-- The site where you restore also has to have **Moodle installed**, it can be a fresh installation;
+- The site where you restore must have **Moodle installed**, it can be a fresh installation;
-- Plugin **tool_vault** has to be installed on both sites - where you backup and where you restore;
+- Plugin **tool_vault** must be installed on both sites - where you back up and where you restore;
-- The site where you are restoring has to have the same or higher Moodle version than the backup site;
+- The site where you are restoring to must have the same or higher Moodle version than the backed up site;
 - Supported databases - **postgres**, **mysql** and **mariadb**.
 Other database types are not yet supported;
 - There are some restrictions on database modifications, see below;
 - You need to have **enough space** in your temp folder on the backed up site and enough space to store